auto-mat/k8s/README.md

 1. Clone the `k8s-secrets` repo from [AWS code commit](https://eu-west-1.console.aws.amazon.com/codesuite/codecommit/repositories/k8s-secrets/browse/refs/heads/master/--/manifests?region=eu-west-1) and copy the `klub-automat.yaml` file.
 2. Create a new s3 bucket for storing media files.
 Use the [automat-klub-prod](https://s3.console.aws.amazon.com/s3/buckets/automat-klub-prod?region=eu-west-1&tab=objects) bucket for reference when setting permissions.
 3. In [IAM](https://console.aws.amazon.com/iam/home?region=eu-west-1#/users/Heroku-diakonie) create a new users for your klub přatel instance.
-Use the `Heroku-diakonie` user for reference when setting permissions.
+Use the `aklub-diakonie` user for reference when setting permissions.
 4. Copy the keys for this new IAM user to your new secrets yaml file.
 5. In [SES](https://eu-west-1.console.aws.amazon.com/ses/home?region=eu-west-1#verified-senders-email:) configure and verify the email addresses that your new klub přatel instance will be sending emails from.
 6. In [sentry](https://sentry.io/organizations/automat-zs/projects/) create a new project.